Skip to main content

 Tulum Ruins: $6.50 per adult (children under 12 free).
 The Mayan ruins sit on a cliff above a white sand beach.
 After touring the ruins, you can descend to the beach and swim.
 Pack a picnic, spend three hours, and your family will be talking about it for years.
 Budget for the full experience: under $30 for a family of four including the cheap local bus from Tulum Pueblo.

-© 2026 Family Mile Guide.
+© 2026 Family Miles Guide.
 All rights reserved.
 Unauthorized reproduction or distribution of this content is prohibited.
 Affiliate Disclosure

 📬